techelo/nyc-construction-timeline/README.md

  a [censored](https://en.wikipedia.org/wiki/Censoring_(statistics)) [time-series](https://en.wikipedia.org/wiki/Time_series)
 dataset, requiring certain interpretive care.

-As an aside, I also examined, more briefly, the trend in the daily/weekly volumes of permit responses by the DOB (overall result: reasonably stable in the long term, reasonably volatile in the short).
+I also examined, more briefly, the trend in the daily/weekly volumes of permit responses by the DOB (overall result: reasonably stable in the long term, reasonably volatile in the short).

+For still more details read the memo.

 ### Contents